Hysen Pasha Mosque

 The Hysen Pasha Mosque (Xhamia e Hysen Pashës), also known as the Clock Mosque (Xhamia e Sahatit), is a mosque, located in Berat, Albania.
-Completed in 1670 CE, partially destroyed in c.
+Completed in 1670, partially destroyed in c.
 1967, and renovated in c.
 1991, the mosque was designated as a Cultural Monument of Albania; and forms part of the Historic Centres of Berat and Gjirokastër, a UNESCO World Heritage Site that was designated in 2005.